tusharma08/tusharma08/README.md

 ## Hi there 👋

-I'm Tushar Sharma, a third-year ECE (B.Tech) from the BVCOE, New Delhi.
+I'm Tushar Sharma, a final-year B.Tech student in Electronics and Communication with a Minor in Computer Science at BVCOE, New Delhi.
 Welcome to my GitHub profile!
-Here's a little bit about me:

 ## About Me:

-- 💼 Led a team of 4 students at IOSC BVP as a Project Lead, empowering them in web development.
 - 🌱 I've actively engaged in projects and have developed a solid grasp of the MERN stack.
 - 🔍 Currently honing problem-solving skills and DSA with 400+ Solved problems on platforms like LeetCode and GeeksforGeeks with C++.